 For dinner, we decided to travel back West on Hwy 20 to Marblemount.
 This is a little town about 20 minutes outside the Western entrance of the park that thrives mostly on tourists, as it’s the nearest place for food and gas services.
 The choices were few, but we decided to stop in at the Upriver Grill & Taproom.

 If you don’t stop in at Marblemount, you’ll have to keep traveling further West and stop along the way in Rockport or Concrete, other small towns off of Hwy 20.
 If you happened to be exiting/enter from the East side of the park, the closest town with restaurants will be Mazama and Winthrop, which are much further from the main areas of the park.
-Again, when in doubt, plan on bringing your own food or know you will have to drive a decent way to get your belly full!
+Again, when in doubt, plan on bringing your own food.
+Otherwise, you may have to drive a decent way to get your belly full!

 NORTH CASCADES WILDLIFE